FAST Healthcare - Asthma Innovation Challenges

 Workshop takes place: 27th November, 2018

-Who is organising this Workshop?
+Who organised this Workshop?

-The Workshop is put together by Professor David Clifton (Engineering Science, Oxford University) along with Professor Andrew Flewitt (Engineering Department, Cambridge University) for the EPSRC Fast Assessment and Treatment NetworksPlus.
+The Workshop was put together by Professor David Clifton (Engineering Science, Oxford University) along with Professor Andrew Flewitt (Engineering Department, Cambridge University) for the EPSRC Fast Assessment and Treatment NetworksPlus.
 The Network promotes joined-up treatment in public health by taking a holistic view of clinical assessment and treatment pathways and developing solutions that deliver real impact on clinical treatment and patient outcomes.
 We will initiate new research collaborations in the UK engineering and physical sciences communities.